ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 #### Fix Geometry

-Often spatial data will contain geometry errors due to problems during digitsation or changes of data format.
+Often spatial data will contain geometry errors due to problems during digitisation or changes of data format.
 For example, a polygon may not be properly closed or can overlap with itself.
 QGIS will fail to complete a process if it detects a geometry error.
 For example:

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_natn_dissolve_error.JPG?raw=TRUE" title="Geometry error during a dissolve operation">